manas-kgp112/GTZAN-Music-Genre-Classification/README.md

 ### Agenda/Procedure

 This project/classifier is broadly divided into 2 sub-parts, data_extraction and model_fitting.
 Firstly
 features are extracted using the "librosa" library and stored separately.
-Then they are used to train a Concoluational Network.
+Then they are used to train custom Concoluational Network(s).

+* This project has 2 sides: *

+-> This project has been trained on the csv files given with dataset already having the extracted features.
+The complete code for that project lies in the [res/genreClassification](./res/GenreClassification.ipynb) file.

+-> This project has also been trained on the features extracted from the audio files and using custom CNN models.
+The main project itself is the code for this.

 ### Folder Structure